iamvitalyo/jin/readme.txt

 - "o" and penntogram is simple shapes, so our science also must be simple, if not is "x"
 - i draw "x" but revert result of "o" not just "x", its unjustly "x", if your goverment or country not justice, decentralization, equality, transparency, balance, all possibility - then they and you unjustly "x".
 - sorry "x" people paradise is unreal "o" is Utopia, for church is ok to make mistakes becouse there mass is girls and boys, 1 and 2 in pentagram is not brain.
+- our progress told that we Pentagram, 5 is light and we strong in electricity, nuclear, internal combustion engine, and more.

 Idea/Tactics:
 - nature told to us that she loves simple geometric.